 With a line-up for the most discerning of modern music lovers – with headliners New Order, Kraftwerk, Hot Chip – bluedot’s fourth year of festivities under the iconic Lovell Telescope is embracing its usual challenging list of artists and speakers.
-Plus the latest announcement is a right-on-it sustainability programme that will feature Extinction Rebellion and WWF.
+Plus the latest announcement from Cheshire’s Jodrell Bank observatory is a right-on-it sustainability programme that will feature Extinction Rebellion and WWF.

 This year bluedot, from 19 to 21 July, sees a trio of headliners that will be just irresistible for any electronic music fan with New Order and Hot Chip joining Sunday’s performance by Kraftwerk.
 What more to say?
 Just down the road from Manchester city centre, the New Order homecoming festival performance on the Saturday night is enough to draw the crowds all by itself.
 But then you say Hot Chip with the tantalising promise of brand new material on Friday.
 And Kraftwerk!
 Oh my!
 I think this is the headline pick of the festival season in my book anyway.